Special circumstances explained

-Before applying, you should discuss your situation with your Personal Tutor (PT) and Student Support Team in your school.
+Before applying, you should discuss your situation with your Student Support Team and Personal Tutor (PT) in your school.
 They will be able to advise you on your individual situation, help you access additional support if necessary, and guide you through the process of submitting your application for an extension and/or special circumstances.

 Not quite sure what to apply for?
 Please review the infograph below so you can find the right support.

 A special circumstance is an exceptional situation outside of your control that has had an adverse impact on your studies.
 This circumstance has resulted in underperformance in an assessment or non-attendance/non-submission for a scheduled assessment.

 Some examples include (but are not limited to):

 - Significant short-term physical illness or injury;

 - A long-term or chronic physical/mental health condition, which has recently worsened temporarily or permanently;